openstack/swift/doc/source/overview_reaper.rst

 the account won't be deleted either).
 The overall process continues even on a failure so that it doesn't get hung up reclaiming cluster space because of one troublesome spot.
-The account reaper will keep trying to delete an account until it evetually becomes empty, at which point the database reclaim process within the db_replicator will eventually remove the database files.
+The account reaper will keep trying to delete an account until it eventually becomes empty, at which point the database reclaim process within the db_replicator will eventually remove the database files.

 -------